browserless/browserless/docs/RRWEB-CDP-CLIENT-FIX.md

 ## TL;DR - What Was Fixed

-Three separate issues were fixed to make rrweb session recordings work with CDP clients like Pydoll:
+Multiple issues were fixed to make rrweb session recordings work with CDP clients like Pydoll:

 | Issue | Root Cause | Fix | File |
 |-------|-----------|-----|------|